 It is easier than ever for members to live the “Solar Life.”

-SECO Energy is offering members exclusive access to a brand new Cooperative Solar Project* – a large-scale solar array under construction and scheduled to be operational by 2017.
+SECO Energy is offering members exclusive access to a brand new Cooperative Solar Project* – a large-scale solar array under construction and scheduled to be operational in 2017.
 SECO’s “Solar Life” initiative is perfect for members who want to live a greener lifestyle – but don’t want the hassle or expense of installing a rooftop solar array.

 Living the “Solar Life” requires no upfront investment in panels, no roof holes, no insurance and no maintenance costs.
 No need to worry about HOA or zoning restrictions.
 And no need to cut down trees to allow a rooftop solar system to produce at full capacity.
 Subscriptions in the “Solar Life” program carry no cancellation fee and no minimum term.